 Outer Banks locals are without a doubt spoiled when it comes to seafood which is not only plentiful but budget-friendly if you know where to shop.

-Continue reading to learn just about everything you need to know about soft-shell crabs on the Outer Banks.
+Continue reading to learn everything you need to know about soft shell crabs on the Outer Banks.

-They say timing is everything and that rings true for soft-shell crab season on the Outer Banks.
+They say timing is everything, which rings true for soft shell crab season on the Outer Banks.
 Softshell crab season passes quickly, and part of its allure is because there is such a small window of time to enjoy them.

 The biggest draw is, of course, the salty-sweet flavor, succulent texture, and the blissfully satisfying taste experience of these seafood delicacies.
-That’s what seafood lovers crave every time the season starts to roll around.
+That’s what seafood lovers crave every time the season rolls around.

 Crab pots and forks are always ready!
-Like any seafood or seasonal fare, there is a bit of a nebulous fluctuation in the availability of soft-shell crabs since they depend upon the conditions that surround them.
+But, like any seafood or seasonal fare, there is a bit of a nebulous fluctuation in the availability of soft shell crabs since they depend upon the conditions surrounding them.

-The season usually starts here around late April or early May and continues through late August or early September.
+Soft shell season along the Outer Banks usually starts around late April or early May and continues through late August or early September.

-Some of the locals say that the first full moon of May is the official start of the season, but it truly does vary.
+Some locals say that the first full moon of May is the official start of the season, but it indeed does vary.

-Exactly what constitutes a soft-shell crab?
+Precisely what constitutes a soft shell crab?
 Good question!

 During its lifetime, the blue crab goes through several growth stages and may shed its hard-outer shell near 20 or more times during its short three-year lifespan.

-Each time the crab molts, it’s a soft-shell for only a few hours and must be removed from the water immediately in order to prevent the shell from hardening.
+Each time the crab molts, it’s a soft shell for only a few hours and must be removed from the water immediately to prevent the outer shell from hardening.